AswinAsok/AswinAsok/README.md

 #### developing the hoomans project | code(b.132wpm). content. comparisons. creativity.

-<p>i was a nobody until the covid-19 and like most of the devs from this covid-19 wave, i too started learning something to transition from that nobody to somebody/someone because i had some spare time after all that online classes.
+<p>i was a nobody until the covid-19 and like most of the devs from this COVID-19 wave, i too started learning something to transition from that nobody to somebody/someone because i had some spare time after all that online classes.

 so fast-forward ⏩ to 2025
 i am currently a frontend developer who
-- is still learning basics of javascript
+- is still learning the basics of javascript
 - primarily uses CSS for styling
 - ship a couple of apps every now and then
 - use react.js as the primary framework